ui5-community/wdi5/docs/usage.md

 In the new wdi5 version, a browser is automatically installed, so there is no need for the `Headless Testing Framework` extension.

-Make sure that the libraries in the `Dependencies` are updated to at least version 8:
+Make sure that the wdio libraries in the `Dependencies` are updated to at least version 8:

 ```json
 "devDependencies": {